-The ancient trees of Silva Folium Forest are a sight to behold, though most humens will only ever glimpse them from afar.
-Their magic runs deep, too.
-Howls echo through the canopy, and old tales speak of unnaturally large creatures that stalk the forest floor.
-No one wishes to be caught within that forest after nightfall.
+The ancient trees of Silva Folium Forest are a sight to behold, especially as Blackburn Mountains rise to the north-east of it, though most humens will only ever glimpse the trees from afar.
+I’ve often heard the howls echo through the canopy, and many know the old tales that speak of unnaturally large creatures that stalk the forest floor.
+Within this ancient forest, the Leyweave still hums; one of the only places magic exists in Montarvia.

 I have seen the one who grants permission; even from them, I keep a respectable distance.